oxenprogrammer/oxenprogrammer/README.md

   <br>
   <br>
   <div align="center">
-    There are ten kinds of people, those who understand binary and those that don't.
+    There are 10 kinds of people, those who understand binary and those that don't.
 I am a subset of the former. :grinning:
    <div align="center">
     <div><strong>My Hobbies</strong></div>
      <div> Research 📖 Going to the Beach :beach_umbrella: Music :headphones: FIFA Pro Gamer 🖱️</div>